Kickstarter Alternatives: 9 Sites Like Kickstarter For Business Funding

 Accion’s loan qualifications vary depending on the US state you reside in.
-An Accion loan can have a term length from between six and 60 months, and interest rates vary from between 8% and 22%.
+An Accion loan can have a term length from between six and 60 months, and interest rates range between 8% and 22%.
 Accion also requires the following of its applicants:

 - You aren’t more than 30 days late on any bills

-- You have not made late rent or mortgage payments in the last 12 months
+- You have not made late rent or mortgage payments in the previous 12 months

-- You have not declared bankruptcy in the last 12 months
+- You have not declared bankruptcy in the previous 12 months

-- You have not gone through foreclosure in the last 24 months
+- You have not gone through foreclosure in the previous 24 months

 - You will not have any mortgage rate adjustments due during the loan term

 Crowdfunding may be an imperfect solution to the lack of capital available to would-be entrepreneurs.
-Nonetheless, the essential fact remains: The Crowd has money and can be convinced to part with it.
+Still, the essential fact remains: The Crowd has money and can be convinced to part with it.

-People want to feel as though they’re a part of something new, important, significant.
+People want to feel as though they’re a part of something new, extraordinary, and significant.
 Crowdfunding is one of the dwindling means by which folks can derive meaning by being a part of something larger.

 Give them that opportunity.
-Give them the chance to experience how it feels to help steer the course of history.
+Give the lonely masses the chance to experience how it feels to help steer the course of history.